hrialan/professional-data-engineer/README.md

   - Language : Pig Latin
   - Abstaction for Map Reduce
   - Useful for creating ETL
+  - Pig is a high level framework for running MapReduce jobs on __Hadoop__ clusters
 - Apache Spark
 - Apache Kafka